immich-app/immich/docs/docs/administration/email-notification.md

 # Email Notifications

-Immich supports the option to send notifications via email, this option is supported for:
+Immich supports the option to send notifications via email.
+Currently, this is supported for:

-- Creating a new user .
+- Creating a new user
-- A user is added to a shared album (send email to the newly shared user).
+- Notifying a user when they get added to a shared album
-- A shared album is added with new assets (send an email to all shared users beside the one that is adding assets).
+- Informing other users about the addition of new assets to a shared album

 The easiest way to set up a mail server for notifications is through Google, you may want to avoid using Gmail for privacy reasons or as part of your degoogle plan, you can use any SMTP server that can support login using name and password.